devopsguytm/nodejs-tekton/README.md

 # NodeJs Application Image  for OpenShift 4.3+ & IBM Kubernetes 1.16+ with Tekton & Jenkins Pipelines

-`nodejs-basic`           folder is the context root for the image where application is implemented
+`nodejs-basic`           folder is the context root for the NodeJs application

-`openshift-jenkins`      folder contains the Jenkins pipeline implementation and yaml for creating the build config with pipeline strategy.
+`openshift-tekton`       folder contains the yamls for creating the Tekton Pipeline, Tasks and Resources in OpenShift 4.3

-`openshift-tekton`       folder contains the OpenShift pipeline implementation and yaml for creating the build config with Tekton pipeline strategy.
+`kubernetes-tekton`      folder contains the yamls for creating the Tekton Pipeline, Tasks and Resources in Kubernetes 1.16

-`kubernetes-tekton`      folder contains the Kubernetes pipeline implementation and yaml for creating the build config with Tekton pipeline strategy.
+`openshift-jenkins`      folder contains the Jenkins pipeline implementation and yaml for creating the OpenShift BuildConfig with Jenkins Pipeline strategy.

 # OpenShift v4.3+ -> CI-CD with OpenShift Pipelines